bigladder/atheneum/doc/style.md

 ## Preprocessor symbols

 In order to avoid naming conflicts between preprocessor directives and compiled code, symbols and macros should always be all uppercase.
+Symbols and macros (used sparingly) should also have descriptive and self-documenting names.

 Example: